Skip Navigation

 Annotation: This report describes a community health center–university partnership to establish accessible, affordable, high-quality oral health care for students by operationalizing a mobile dental van on school property.
 Topics include delivery-system design, interdisciplinary care, client/community education, continuous quality improvement (CQI), sustainability, evaluation, and resources and capabilities.
 Appendices include the CQI plan, a memorandum of understanding, a presentation, informed consent forms, and marketing and outreach materials.
 The process, outcome, and impact indicators/minimal data set is also provided.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Colorado, Community health centers, Comprehensive health care, Dental care, Final reports, Health services delivery, Interdisciplinary approach, Local initiatives, Mobile health units, Model programs, Oral health, Program improvement, Quality assurance, Rural population, Service integration, Systems development, University affiliated programs
+Keywords: Colorado, Community health centers, Comprehensive health care, Final reports, Health services delivery, Interdisciplinary approach, Local initiatives, Mobile health units, Model programs, Oral health, Oral health care, Program improvement, Quality assurance, Rural population, Service integration, Systems development, University affiliated programs

 Next Page »